Andrettin/Wyrmsun/readme.txt

 - 2.6.1
 -----------------------------------------------------------------------

+* Heroes
+- Fixed a bug which caused a crash when trying to create a human custom hero.

 * Miscellaneous
 - Buttons for units and upgrades whose prerequisites haven't been met now show up (albeit disabled), and display the requirements when hovered over.